What’s the issue?

 Many countries are implementing stringent measures to contain the spread of the COVID-19 coronavirus.
 These measures have significantly affected economic activity and sentiment, disrupting the business operations of companies worldwide – particularly those that:

-The rapid deterioration in the economic environment and the increase in uncertainty in the macroeconomic and business outlook have triggered a sharp fall in stock markets worldwide accompanied by significant fluctuations in foreign exchange rates and commodity prices.
-As a result, the likelihood that a triggering event has occurred in the first quarter of 2020 and therefore that an impairment test is required has increased significantly, including for assets that are required to be tested for impairment annually.
+The rapid deterioration in the economic environment and the increase in uncertainty in the macroeconomic and business outlook have triggered high volatility in stock markets worldwide accompanied by significant fluctuations in certain foreign exchange rates and commodity prices.
+As a result, the likelihood that a triggering event has occurred in 2020 and therefore that an impairment test is required has increased significantly.

 Challenges in estimating cash flows